ponycloud/sparkle/doc/architecture.md

 > Virtual infrastructure should behave like a real one.

-The real infrastructure will never tell you that it's impossible to turn off a server, you just pull the plug.
+The real infrastructure never tells you that it's impossible to turn off a server, you just pull the plug.
 In reality, popular open source solutions will eventually introduce you to endlessly spinning spinners, undeletable servers that are no longer in the rack and all other kinds of new trouble you did not have with the plain old metal.

-When you, be it user or the operator, say that a constantly failing operation shall not be carried out after all, the platform needs to accomodate.
+Whenever you, as the user or the operator, say that a constantly failing operation shall not be carried out after all, the platform needs to accomodate.
 It needs to stop trying and just listen to you.
-After all, you are the one giving the orders.
+After all, you are the one giving orders.

 # Sparkle